charmoniumQ/PROBE/docs/benchmark_suite/README.md

 **Provenance collectors vary in power and speed, but fast-and-powerful could be possible.**
 While all bear the title provenance collector, some are **monitoring**, merely recording a history of operations, while others are **interrupting**, interrupt the process when the program makes an operation.
 Fsatrace, Strace, and Ltrace are monitoring, while ReproZip, Sciunit, RR, CARE, and CDE are interrupting, using their interruption store a copy of the files that would be read or appended to by the process.
-We expect the monitoring collectors to be faster than the interrupting collectors, but the performance of strace is not that far off of the performance of RR<!--TODO: update with data.-->.
-Strace and RR both use ptrace, but strace does very little work while RR maintains may need to intercept and reinterpret the syscall, (see treatment of `mmap` in RR's publication [@ocallahanEngineeringRecordReplay2017]).
-This suggests most of the overhead actually be due to `ptrace` and its incurred context switches.
-None of the interrupting provenance collectors use library interposition or eBPF.
+None of the interrupting provenance collectors we tested use library interposition or eBPF (although PROV-IO does, we did not have time to implement it).
 Perhaps a faster underlying method would allow powerful features of interrupting collectors in a reasonable overhead budget.

 **Provenance collectors are too slow for "always on".**